-The authors of this report are Jacqui Aldis, Josh Alexander, Therese Bourke, Ilona Brockway, Prajali Dangol, Tracy Dixon, Kim Dobbie, Tetteh Dugbaza, Elizabeth Hynes, Amitha Jason, Jakub Kielbasa, Lisa Irvine, Quan Nguyen, Chun Oberst, Ruth Penm, Anh Pham-Waddell, Ronda Ramsay, Jan Watson, Bronwyn Wyatt, and Qinghe Yin.
-Thanks are extended to Fadwa Al-Yaman, who provided ongoing guidance and comments.
+The authors of this report are Kim Dobbie, Therese Bourke and Ilona Brockway, Jacqui Aldis, Josh Alexander, Prajali Dangol, Tracy Dixon, Tetteh Dugbaza, Elizabeth Hynes, Amitha Jason, Jakub Kielbasa, Lisa Irvine, Quan Nguyen, Chun Oberst, Ruth Penm, Anh Pham-Waddell, Ronda Ramsay, Jan Watson, Bronwyn Wyatt, and Qinghe Yin.
+Thanks are also extended to Fadwa Al-Yaman, who provided ongoing guidance and comments.

-The following organisations are acknowledged for providing data for various sections of the report:
+The following organisations provided data for various sections of the report:

-- Australian and New Zealand Dialysis and Transplant Registry - Australian Bureau of Statistics - Australian Capital Territory Health - Australian Curriculum, Assessment and Reporting Authority - Australian General Practice Accreditation Limited - Australian General Practice Statistics and Classification Centre - Australian Government Department of Education and Training - Australian Government Department of Health - Australian Government Department of Human Services - Australian Government Department of Social Services - Australian Institute of Criminology - GPA Accreditation Plus - National Centre for Vocational Education and Research - National Notifiable Diseases Surveillance System - New South Wales Health - Northern Territory Department of Health - Office of the Registrar of Indigenous Corporations - Primary Health Care Research and Information Service - Queensland Health - Rural Health Workforce Australia - South Australian Department for Health and Ageing - Tasmanian Department of Health and Human Services - The Kirby Institute, University of New South Wales - Victorian Department of Health and Human Services - Western Australian Department of Health.
+- Australian and New Zealand Dialysis and Transplant Registry - Australian Bureau of Statistics - Australian Capital Territory Health - Australian Curriculum, Assessment and Reporting Authority - Australian General Practice Accreditation Limited - Australian General Practice Statistics and Classification Centre - Australian Government Department of Education and Training - Australian Government Department of Health - Australian Government Department of Human Services - Australian Government Department of Social Services - Australian Institute of Criminology - GPA Accreditation Plus - National Centre for Vocational Education and Research - National Notifiable Diseases Surveillance System - New South Wales Health - Northern Territory Acute Rheumatic Fever and Rheumatic Heart Disease Program - Northern Territory Department of Health - Office of the Registrar of Indigenous Corporations - Primary Health Care Research and Information Service - Queensland Health - Rural Health Workforce Australia - South Australian Department for Health and Ageing - Tasmanian Department of Health and Human Services - The Kirby Institute, University of New South Wales - Victorian Department of Health and Human Services - Western Australian Department of Health.

-Thanks for supply of data and review of relevant material are extended to several units within the Australian Institute of Health and Welfare.
+Thanks for the supply of data and review of relevant material are extended to units within the Australian Institute of Health and Welfare.

-This work received financial support from the Northern Territory Department of Health, and the Department of the Prime Minister and Cabinet.
+This work received financial support from the Victorian Department of Health and Human Services, and the Department of the Prime Minister and Cabinet.
 Thanks to staff from both agencies for review and feedback on the report.